sccn/sccn.github.io/tutorials/10_Group_analysis/study_creation.md

 ![875px](/assets/images/studycreate.png)

-Below, we detail what the *STUDY* terms *subjects*, *sessions*, *run*, *conditions*, and *groups* mean.
+Below, we detail what the *STUDY* terms *subject*, *session*, *run*, *condition*, and *group* mean.

 - The top of the window contains information about the STUDY, namely its running name, the extended task name for the STUDY, and some notes.
 - The next section contains information about the 10 datasets that are part of the STUDY.
 For each dataset, we have specified a subject code and condition name.
 - For each file, you may assign a session and run number.
 A run is when there are blocks in an experiment, and the data from each block is stored in a separate file.
 Sessions are used when the data is collected on different days or when there is a break that involves removing the EEG cap.
-We chose to leave the session and run empty since there are irrelevant for this *STUDY* (there are only one session and one run).
+We chose to leave the session and run empty since there are irrelevant for this *STUDY* (there is only one session and one run per subject).
 - The *condition* column contains the condition associated with each file.
 Note that we have two files here per subject.
 However, it is also possible to have a single file per subject and to define conditions using EEGLAB event trial types.
 For more information on this topic, read the [STUDY design tutorial](/tutorials/10_Group_analysis/working_with_study_designs.html).
-- The *group* column would indicate which group a subject belongs to.
-This is irrelevant for this STUDY since there was only one subject group, and data for both experimental conditions were collected in a single session.
+- The *group* column indicates the group a subject belongs to.
+This is irrelevant for this STUDY since there was only one subject group.
 - We will come back later to the *Select by r.v.* (select ICA component by residual variance) and the *Comp...* button when we perform ICA component clustering.
 - Pressing the *Clear* button clears the information on a given row.